 Attendees: Sullivan Mine & Railway Historical Society, Tolko Armstrong Lumber, Kamloops Heritage Railway, Moly-Cop, HCA Mountain Minerals, Tolko Heffley Creek, RTC Rail Solutions, Universal Rail Systems.

 The main points of discussion were as follows:

 - Once again we did not have a fatality related to railway operations on a provincially regulated railway in the past year.
 There were fatalities on the commuter railways which are not attributed to the railways operations, these were suicides.

-- BCSA continues to develop its “As Found Hazards’ method of rating risk.
-Risks are rated on a scale of one through five, five being the highest risk.
-This is applied to the non compliances observed by our Safety Officers.
-Therefore each non compliance can carry a different weight based on the hazard it represents.
-The weight of the non compliances determines how the clients fees are annually assessed, not necessarily the number of non compliances.
+- BCSA continues to develop its “As Found Hazards" method of rating risk.
+Hazards found during assessments are rated according to risk on a scale of one through five, five being the highest risk.
+This rating is then applied to the non-compliances observed by safety officers.
+Therefore, each non-compliance can carry a different weight based on the hazard it represents.
+It is the weight of the non-compliances, rather than the number of non-compliances, that determine how client fees are annually assessed.
 This same process also applies to accidents.
-It is the severity of the accident not necessarily the number of accidents that affects the clients fees.
+It is the severity of the accident, not necessarily the number of accidents, that affects a client's fees.

-- BCSA intends to partner with BCIT in the new year in producing a series of railway safety videos which will be posted on the BCSA website.
+- BCSA intends to partner with BCIT in the new year to produce a series of railway safety videos which will be posted on BCSA's website.
 The first video will deal with safely securing railway equipment.

 Railway Web Page Review:

 - The following items on BCSA’s Railway web page were reviewed:

 - Annual Statistics

 - Railway Safety Directives on Blue Flags and Clearance